bangjuyoung/nextjs15-starter/README.md

 - [nextjs](https://nextjs.org/) ⎯ The React Web Framework (app router)
 - [tailwindcss](https://tailwindcss.com/) ⎯ A utility-first CSS framework
+  - [Autoprefixer](https://github.com/postcss/autoprefixer) ⎯ A plugin that automatically adds vendor prefixes to CSS for better browser compatibility, using Can I Use
 - [eslint with nextjs](https://nextjs.org/docs/app/api-reference/config/eslint) ⎯ A tool for detecting issues and maintaining quality in ECMAScript/JavaScript/Typescript code

 ## Tool